Souradeep2304/Azure-Templates/Vnet Template 1/README.md

 ### 2. Azure CLI:
 You can use Azure CLI in order to deploy the storage account using the command
-#### "az group deployment <br/>create --resource-group MyAzureRsrcGroup --template-file template2.json".
+#### "az group deployment create --resource-group MyAzureRsrcGroup --template-file template2.json".
 Before execuing the command you have to upload the template1.json file through the upload option given in the Azure CLI portal.<br/>
 ### 3. Azure PowerShell:
  You can use Azure PoweShell in order to deploy the storage account using the command: